 Transfusion rates are similar to hospitalization rates in that patients can be transfused more than once during a year and transfusion data are not always as complete as mortality data.
 As with the hospitalization statistics, this section of the table should ideally include only patients whose Medicare billing records include all transfusions for the period.
 To achieve this goal, we apply the same rules as for hospitalization and require that patients reach a certain level of Medicare-paid dialysis bills to be included in transfusion statistics, or that patients have Medicare inpatient claims during the period.
 For the purpose of analysis, each patient's follow-up time is broken into periods defined by time since dialysis initiation.
 For each patient, months within a given period are included if that month in the period is considered 'eligible'; a month is deemed eligible if it is within two months of a month having at least \$1,200 of Medicare-paid dialysis claims or at least one Medicare inpatient claim.
-Additionally, months identified as having Medicare Advantage according to the Medicare Enrollment Database (EDB) coverage were excluded.
+Additionally, months identified as having Medicare Advantage according to the

+Medicare Enrollment Database (EDB) coverage were excluded.
 In setting this criterion, our aim is to achieve completeness of information on transfusions for all patients included in the years at risk.

-The expected national rates are calculated from Cox models (SAS Institute Inc., 2000; Andersen, 1993; Collett, 1994) which make adjustments for patient age, diabetes, duration of ESRD, nursing home status, patient comorbidities at incidence, and BMI at incidence.
+The expected national rates are calculated from Cox models (SAS Institute Inc., 2019; Andersen, 1993; Collett, 1994) which make adjustments for patient age, diabetes, duration of ESRD, nursing home status, patient comorbidities at incidence, and BMI at incidence.
 Like the SMR, SHR, and SRR, the STrR is intended to compare your facility's observed number of transfusions to the number that would be expected if patients at your facility were instead subject to the national average transfusion rates, adjusted for the patient characteristics described above.

-In FY 2025, a COVID-19 adjustment was included in the STrR models for 2020-2023.
+In FY 2026, a COVID-19 adjustment was included in the STrR models for 2021-2024.
 Information on COVID-19 diagnosis for STrR is obtained from Medicare claims Part A and Part B. Since this measure uses outpatient claims for some transfusions, the measure is based on all Medicare fee-for-service (FFS) patients.
 Medicare Advantage patients are excluded.
-Patients with a COVID-19 event on February 20, 2020 or later (including during the Extraordinary Circumstance Exceptions (ECE) period of March-June 2020) are identified as COVID-19 patients.
+Patients with a COVID-19 event on February 20, 2020 or later are identified as COVID-19 patients.
 The COVID-19 clock starts at the claims from date of the first COVID-19 diagnosis and is assumed to continue after the first diagnosis date.
-The period following the first COVID-19 diagnosis was divided into three stages: the first month (days 1-30) after the first COVID-19 diagnosis; two months (days 31-60) following diagnosis; and more than two months (> 60 days) after the first diagnosis date.
+The period following the first COVID-19 diagnosis; two months (days 31-60) following diagnosis; and more than two months (> 60 days) after the first diagnosis date.
 In this way, STrR allows for separate parameters measuring the COVID-19 effect during the first month, the second month, and after two months.
 "No COVID" is the reference group.